 All books are carefully examined by our trained volunteers and are sorted to go into either the UC Book Sale in October, the Book Shop, or placed on our internet listings.
 Other items are considered for the U of T Library holdings, and some are shared with local non-profit organizations in Toronto and Ontario, as well as with schools and programs abroad in countries such as the Caribbean, Central America, and Africa.

-Our volunteers handle over 100,000 donations a year in our workrooms.
+Our volunteers handle over 100,000 items a year in our workrooms.
 Incoming books are sorted and directed to various sections of the Book Sale or to appropriate university libraries.
 Items which the Book Sale cannot use or sell go to student groups and non-profit organizations.

 Your donations give students access to low-cost reading materials, divert waste from landfills, and help keep books in circulation.
 We are an important source for out-of-print books for readers and collectors.
 Revenues from the sale of donated books support students and the UC Library.